What’s New in 2022

-UPDATE: The spots on adult spotted salamanders are like fingerprints on humans: each salamander has its own unique constellation of markings, which can be used to tell that individual apart from all the others.
-We maintain a photo database of individual spotted salamanders at well-established amphibian road crossings associated with our Crossing Brigades, which we hope will ultimately provide valuable information on year-to-year survival in spotted salamander populations that must cross roads to reach their breeding pools.
-Although we’ve accepted photos from many sites in the past, for ease of data management we are now concentrating our efforts on a few long-established sites that have a consistent salamander and volunteer presence year after year.
+The spots on adult spotted salamanders are like fingerprints on humans: each salamander has its own unique constellation of markings, which can be used to tell that individual apart from all the others.
+We’ve undertaken a special project to create a photographic database of individual spotted salamanders found at amphibian road crossings associated with our Crossing Brigades.
+Although we’ve accepted photos from many sites in the past, for ease of data management we are now concentrating our efforts on five long-established sites that have a consistent salamander and volunteer presence year after year.
 Moving forward, please only submit spot pattern photos from the following crossings: North Lincoln Street (Keene), Jordan Road (Keene), Matthews Road (Swanzey), Swanzey Lake Road (Swanzey), and Nelson Road (Nelson).
 Learn more about our spot pattern project here.

 Traffic safety has always been of the utmost concern for our Salamander Crossing Brigade program.
 Now, COVID-19 safety is too.
-Here are the precautions we expect all our Crossing Brigade volunteers to follow to help keep one another healthy.
+Here are the precautions we expect all our Crossing Brigade volunteers to follow to help keep one another healthy this spring.

 Know when to stay home.

-If you or anyone in your household has recently been exposed to COVID-19 or is experiencing symptoms, please stay home.
+If you or anyone in your household has recently tested positive or been exposed to COVID-19 or is experiencing symptoms, please stay home.

 Do not use hand sanitizer before handling amphibians.

 Hand sanitizer can be harmful to amphibians, who readily absorb toxins through their skin.
-Instead, wash your hands with soap and water before you head out and as soon as you get home after a night on the road — and do your best not to touch your face in between.
-(COVID aside, it’s best not to touch your face after handling amphibians anyway, as spotted salamanders, American toads, and some other species can secrete a defensive “goo” that may cause eye irritation.)
+Instead, wash your hands with soap and water before you head out and as soon as you get home after a night on the road.

 Amphibian Road Closures